 Three common defenses to Nevada charges of marrying the husband or wife of another are:

 - The defendant had no knowledge of the first marriage.

-Marrying a person who is already a spouse is a category D felony in Nevada, which carries a maximum of:
+Marrying a person who is already a spouse is a category D felony, which carries a maximum of:

 - 4 years in Nevada State Prison, and

 - $5,000 in fines

 Keep reading for a detailed discussion by our Las Vegas criminal defense attorneys of the Nevada crime of marrying a married person.

 Plural marriages have been effectively prohibited in the U.S. since 1878.1 Similarly to other states, Nevada criminalizes bigamy, which is the condition of knowingly being married to more than one person simultaneously.2 Nevada law also prohibits the flip-side of bigamy, making it a crime for unmarried people to knowingly marry a married person.3

 Note that marrying a married person is only a crime if the person had knowledge that the other person already had a spouse:

 Example: Gloria is dragging out her divorce from Kevin, who is anxious to marry Sue.
 Too impatient to wait any longer, Kevin lies to Sue that everything is final and they get married in Las Vegas.
 Gloria finds out and tells the Las Vegas Metropolitan Police, who then arrest and book Kevin and Sue at the Clark County Detention Center for bigamy and marrying the spouse of another.